Ryckes/css-dropdown-lists/README.md

 With that, we obtain exactly the same code as before.
 Easier, right?
 To make it work we only need to include the file dropdown.php found in directory _src_.
 And once again, link dropdown.css.

+If we want the elements with submenus to be also links at the same time, we need to add an element with key '__link', and its value will be the main element URL.
+This is valid for any level, including top one.

 Styling
 -------